Event Schedule

 Commencement Week Entry Requirements

-Tickets to the Class Day Exercises and Commencement Exercises allow admission into Harvard Yard but do not guarantee seats.
+Tickets to the College Class Day Exercises and Commencement Exercises allow admission into Harvard Yard but do not guarantee seats.
 Seats cannot be reserved and are available on a first-come, first-served basis.
 The sale of tickets for the Class Day Exercises and Commencement Exercises is strictly prohibited.
 Students who attempt to sell tickets may be referred to the Office of Academic Integrity and Student Conduct.

 Back to Top